 Other security features include password-protected directories, IP addresses, email account and user account filters, and digital certificates, and private key management access.
 This is very important even if you are using another hosting service, make sure you check on this part.
 You don’t want to wake up facing denied of accessing your own websites.

 App and Integration Library:

 One of the biggest USPs of Bluehost is its massive application library.
-With the long-term supports for WordPress, there are many optimizations done for WordPress sites.
+With the long-term support for WordPress, there are many optimizations done for WordPress sites.
 You can enable all kinds of services and software through this app to add more functionality to your site and hosting account.